 Paid search acquisition costs are high

 Because PPC is so expensive, it has a steep Cost Per Acquisition (CPA).
-CPA measures the amount of money your enterprise forks out to get a conversion.
+CPA measures the amount of money your enterprise spends to acquire customers.
 If you thought your Cost Per Click (CPC) was high, just calculate your CPA.
 Your CPA will be even higher since not everyone who clicks actually converts once they’re on your site.